named-data/ndn-dot-net/INSTALL.md

-  fix .length and .parseInt in OID.cs, fix the erroneous translation to @"\0", fix the erroneous translation to SqlCommand, remove the generated TcpTransport.cs since we use src/tcp-transport.cs: remove the generated Common.cs since we use src/util-common.cs:
+  fix .length and .parseInt in OID.cs, fix the erroneous translation to @"\0", fix the erroneous translation to SqlCommand, fix the erroneous conversion of BigInteger to Int64, remove the generated TcpTransport.cs since we use src/tcp-transport.cs: remove the generated Common.cs since we use src/util-common.cs: